 A: Monday through Friday 8:30 a.m.-4:30 p.m.

 Q: What do I need to bring to get my ID?

-A: Please bring one of the following valid IDs to the Card Office: U.S. driver's license, U.S. passport, or U.S. government issued picture ID.
-The name on your ID must match the name in MIT's database exactly.
+A: Please bring one of the following valid IDs to the Card Office: passport, U.S. driver’s license, or U.S. government issued picture ID

 Q: I lost my card, how do I get a new one?